Let’s say that you have found yourself in the role of caregiver for an ailing parent…. Now what? Below are 10 practical tips to smooth the road ahead.

 6 Keep track of the details.

 In elder care it’s all about the details.
-There is a link HERE to how to create a binder to manage all that info.
 It can truly save you loved one’s life.
 At a bare minimum make sure they have a current list of medications that they carry with them at all times out of the house.

 7 Enjoy the moments.